Thomas-Smith0176/news-api/README.md

 # Tom's News API

 This project creates an API which processes requests to a news server containing articles, comments, and user information.
-This is intended to mimic the behaviour of a real world back end service for a site such as Reddit.
+This is intended to mimic the behaviour of a real world back-end service for a site such as Reddit.

 #### Hosted at: https://toms-news-server.onrender.com/api